 - Use auto exposure.

 - Acquire imagery at full resolution.
 Do not alter the aspect ratio as this reduces the amount of viable data, and can cause the camera to be unsupported.

 - Consistent light.
 Full cloudy or full sunny conditions will create quality outputs.
 Intermittent sun and clouds may induce artifacts into the orthomosaics.

 - Avoid flying when the sun is near nadir (too high up) since it will introduce hot spots

 - Flight lines should be perpendicular to the sun (if possible).

 Once the flight parameters have been determined, a flight plan must be created and uploaded to the drone via a flight application.
 The application, typically an app on an iOS or Android device, will automate the drone flight according to the inputted flight parameters.

-PIX4Dcapture and PIX4Dscan are the two flight applications developed by Pix4D.
-These flight applications allow for the creation and execution of missions for many common multi-rotor drones available today.
+PIX4Dcapture Pro is a flight application developed by Pix4D.
+This flight application allows for the creation and execution of missions for many common multi-rotor drones available today.

 However, all of Pix4D's software is image acquisition app agnostic.
 PIX4Dfields can process images acquired from virtually any flight application as long as the images are of good quality and overlap.
 For more information on third-party flight apps: Which image acquisition app can I use with Pix4D's software?